Rush Green, London: Government

 Rush Green is divided between the Eastbrook Ward in the London Borough of Barking and Dagenham and the Brooklands Ward in the London Borough of Havering, electing three councillors to Barking and Dagenham London Borough Council and three councillors to Havering London Borough Council.
 It is also divided between the Dagenham and Rainham and Romford parliamentary constituencies, each electing a member of parliament.

 Geography

 The central part of the district is at the crossroads of Rush Green Road and Dagenham Road (in Havering), approximately half a mile south of Romford town centre.
 Several shops and businesses are located around this junction.
 Other parts extend further south along Dagenham Road into Barking and Dagenham; this neighbourhood is the location of Barking and Dagenham College and Rush Green Library, and was the site of Rush Green Hospital (once the main maternity unit for this part of London), now replaced by a housing estate.

 Nearest places are Romford, Dagenham, Elm Park and Becontree Heath.
-Rush Green is roughly 70% White British, 10% Asian, and 10% Black (2011).
+Rush Green is roughly 62% White, 16% Black, 15% Asian, and 7% Mixed & Other (2021).